lifelike/countersheetsextension/README.md

 Installation
 ------------

-You need Inkscape 1.0 or later installed.
+You need Inkscape 1.1.1 installed.
+Later versions may or may not work too, but are not officially supported.
 If you are using an older version of Inkscape get one of the older versions of this extension instead (like [this one](https://github.com/lifelike/countersheetsextension/releases/tag/2.2hex1)).